 AS: Do you think that the term Hindutva has been misused by Hindu organizations for narrow political gains, and the actual meaning has been buried?

 MW: I don’t feel that Hindutva has been misused for political gains.
 I have written extensively about Hindutva on my blog.
 There is no harm when it is in the public sphere.
 In fact, it should be in the public sphere, as even politics needs to be based on and guided by dharma.
 This however is not valid for dogmatic religions.
-They should be kept at a distance, as belief in them is not natural and therefore they try to interfere in the state to keep their followers in check.
+They should be kept at a distance from politics, as belief in them is not natural and therefore they try to interfere in the state to keep their followers in check.

 AS: Much has been written about the discrimination and unequal treatment that women face in Hindu society.